College & Ivy League early Admissions Statistics for the Class of 2021

 Duke: Duke accepted 861 of the 3,516 students who applied under its Early Decision program to the Class of 2021.
 Last year, Duke reported that 3,455 students applied under its Early Decision program and admitted 813 to the Class of 2020.
 Early decision applicants will make up 50 percent of Duke’s Class of 2021.

-Georgetown: Georgetown accepted less than 12 percent (931) of its 7,822 early action applicants to the Class of 2021, a record-low rate being about 1 percent lower than last year’s 13 percent when the school received 7,027 applications and admitted 892 students for an admission ratio of 12.69%.
+Georgetown: Georgetown accepted less than 12 percent (931) of its 7,822 early action applicants to the Class of 2021, a record-low rate being about 1 percent lower than last year’s 13 percent when the school received 7,027 applications and admitted 892 students for an admission ratio of 12.69 percent.

 Johns Hopkins: Johns Hopkins accepted 591 students of the 1,934 who applied for the Class of 2021.
 This represents a modest increase of 5 applications from last year.
 Last year, the university reported that 1,929 applied early for the Class of 2020 with 584 successful applicants.